-Your talent, attention span, and ability to absorb the creative process are not things that can be taught.
-You are stuck with your temperament and personality.
+Your natural talent, attention span, and ability to absorb the creative process are not things that can be taught.
+You are stuck with your temperament and personality type.

 The only way I know how to progress and get things done is to draw little and often.
 I think you learn more in short bursts than you do in a long slog.

 I draw in roughly 20-minute spurts.
 I concentrate intensely and then stop to examine my progress.
 I find that it helps to stay focused.
-I don’t pressure myself to reach any goal.
-I get as far as I can until I blow out.
+I don’t pressure myself to reach any major goal.

 If things go well I will often capitalize on that success and go with the flow.
 I might draw for many hours because something clicked in my head and time flies.

-The reverse is true.
-I might hit a brick wall and after an hour or two, I’ll give up.
-I can always return to the task another day when I have fresh eyes.
+The reverse is also true.
+I might hit a brick wall and after an hour or two, I’ll have to stop.
+I can always return to the task later when I have fresh eyes.

-As a professional, I can’t afford to be so relaxed that I draw only when I feel like it.
-Life doesn’t work that way, but it is true that some days everything seems to work, while other days I can hardly draw a matchstick man.
+As a professional artist, I can’t afford to be so relaxed that I draw only when I feel like it.
+Life doesn’t work that way, but it is true that some days everything seems to work, while other days I can hardly draw a straight line.
 All artists experience the same hiccups.

 Dedicate yourself to certain tasks.
 If you want to draw eyes, just draw an eye.
 Watch a tutorial and follow along.
 Draw it over and over until it looks right.
 Don’t give up when things go wrong, because they will.
 Learn from your mistakes and try again.

 Use references, books, magazines, and screenshots.
 It doesn’t matter where you get the images when you are learning.

-I wouldn’t learn from life.
-You will crash if you do.
-I would use photos for confidence.
+I wouldn’t learn from life in the initial stages.
+I would use photo references for confidence.